Parth/dotfiles/README.md

 ## tmux
 Ctrl-B has been remapped to the backtick character (&#96;).
-If you want to type to actual backtick character (&#96;) itself, just hit the key twice.
+If you want to type the actual backtick character (&#96;) itself, just hit the key twice.